asymptotik/asymptotik-drag-and-drop/README.md

 ```

-Here we have a drop zone wrapper for a UIView.
+Here we have a UIView drop zone.

 ```objective-c